meic2/SSL4MedImg/README.md

 We currently support three datasets listed below:

 #### Dermofit
-This is a paid dataset sourced by the University of Edinburgh, it contains 1,300 samples of high quality skin lesions. [[1]]
+This is a paid dataset sourced by the University of Edinburgh, and it contains 1,300 samples of high quality skin lesions. [[1]]

 #### Dermatomyositis
 This is a private dataset [Van Buren et al.] [[2]] of autoimmunity biopsies of 198 samples.
-This is a multi-label class classification.

 #### ISIC-2017
 This is a collection of 2000 lesion images in JPEG format and 2000 corresponding superpixel masks in PNG format, with EXIF data stripped.
 For retrieval of data, please download the raw data (including train, validation and test sets) from [ISIC Challenge Dataset](https://challenge.isic-archive.com/data/#2017) using `wget` and save the data into `../dataset/ISIC2017/original_data` folder.